-The 12.5% rate extends to foreign dividends paid from nontreaty countries where the company is owned directly or indirectly by a publicly quoted company.
+The 12.5% rate extends to foreign dividends paid from nontreaty countries where a publicly quoted company owns the company directly or indirectly.
 This treatment also applies to non-EU, non-treaty partner states that have ratified the OECD Convention on Mutual Administrative Assistance in Tax Matters.

-Where foreign dividends are sourced from non-trading profits or are from a company not resident in an EU member state, tax treaty country or OECD country that has ratified the convention referred to above, such dividends are generally taxed at 25%.
+Foreign dividends from non-trading profits or from a company not resident in an EU member state, tax treaty country or OECD country that has ratified the convention referred to above, are generally taxed at 25%.

 Where part of a dividend is paid from non-trading profits with the balance being paid from trading profits, the non-trading balance will generally be taxed at 25%.
-However, there is a de minimis rule such that where more than 75% of the dividend is paid from trading profits, the entire dividend may be taxed at 12.5%.
+However, there is a de-minimis rule where more than 75% of the dividend is paid from trading profits, the entire dividend may be taxed at 12.5%.